mmesiti/2025-09-09-workshop/content/join.md

 ### Be a team leader

-If you step up and make yourself available as a **team leader** (for a team with your colleagues or in a local event) at CodeRefinery, and you will:
+If you step up and make yourself available as a **team leader** (for a team with your colleagues or in a local event) at CodeRefinery, you will:
 - Mentor and provide positive encouragement for your team; guide them through the workshop.
-- Attend our one hour onboarding session (agreed separately).
+- Have the possibility to attend an onboarding session (agreed separately).
-- Have your own team during the course.
+- Work with your own team during the course.
 - Help keep the team on track.
 You are the first line, but you don't need to know everything.
 - Use the collaborative notes document to ask for support, when needed.